georgebrock/chromepass/README.md

 ## Assumptions

 * You have GPG agent, and a GUI pinentry program.
-* Your Web passwords are in a `www` subdirectory.
-* Your Web password files are named after the domains of the Web sites they correspond to, e.g. `www/github.com` for your GitHub password.
+* The names of your Web password files contain the domains of the Web sites they correspond to, e.g. `github.com` appears somewhere in the file name for your GitHub password.
-* If you have multiple accounts for a particular Web site, the domain is a directory, e.g. `www/example.com/work` and `www/example.com/personal`.
 * The first line of each password file contains the password.
 * Subsequent lines of password files contain `:` separated key/value pairs, for example a password file might look like this: